fredoseep/MultiSeedmod-for-Minecraft-fabric/README.md

-fabric api is needed or the loot tables are vanilla This is a fabric mod for minecraft 1.16.1.
+fabric api is needed or the loot tables are vanilla

-For 2.0.0+ Atum ,SpeedrunApi and SpeedrunIgt are MUSTS.
+This is a fabric mod for minecraft 1.16.1.

 java21+ is required.
 shift + click the carrot button to config the seed type.
 You can scroll down in the config screen!!